Vay55/AI_Email_Assistant/README.md

 ## Overview

-This project is an AI-powered command-line email assistant that helps users process and respond to emails more efficiently.
-It uses a local large language model (LLM) to perform multiple tasks such as summarization, reply generation, tone improvement, and email analysis.
+This project is an AI-powered email assistant designed to help users process and respond to emails more efficiently.
+It integrates a local Large Language Model (LLM) using Ollama and provides both a command-line interface and a web-based interface for interacting with the system.

+The assistant performs multiple tasks such as summarization, reply generation, tone improvement, and email analysis, while supporting multi-step workflows and memory reuse.

 ---

 ## Why I Built This

 I built this project to explore how large language models can be integrated into real-world productivity tools.
-I was particularly interested in how prompt design and system structure affect the quality and reliability of AI outputs.
+I was particularly interested in how prompt design, system structure, and output handling affect the quality and reliability of AI-generated responses.

+This project also allowed me to experiment with transitioning from a simple CLI-based system to a full-stack web application.

 ---